DamonOehlman/rtc.io-guidebook/manuscript/RemoteStreams.md

 - Secondly, we are introduced to the `call:ended` event of `rtc-quickconnect`.
 This event is triggered once the browser (with a little help from quickconnect) has determined the a remote peer has disconnected.
 This is a good point at which to clean up any UI elements associated with a remote peer.

 I> If you wish to respond more immediately to a peer disconnecting, you can tap into the `peer:leave` event that is provided by both `rtc-quickconnect` and `rtc-signaller` instances.
 It should be noted, however, that this event is triggered in response to the signaller losing communication with the signaling server.
 This is usually a good indication that peers are also unable to communicate with each other, but there are instances where peers will remain active but signaling is no longer available.

+## Multistream Capture and Communication

+Most WebRTC demos you will see capture and share only a single media stream over a peer connection, however, it is completely possible (in Google Chrome at least) to capture and exchange multiple streams via an `RTCPeerConnection`.
+If you are using quickconnect, then to add additional local streams to a connection, simply call the `addStream` function for each stream that you wish to add.

+In the case that multiple streams have been added to a connection, when a call is started the `getRemoteStreams()` function will return each of the streams that are associated with the connection.
+If you take another look at our previous example, you will note that the `call:started` handler actually deals with this case by iterating over each of the returned streams and rendering each of them.